 This is by no means comprehensive; included here are recent and successful operations and you might have heard about elsewhere.

-Kitty Hawk (Damon Vander Lind ’08): Kitty Hawk works on personal aerial transport (“flying cars”) and has recently received a ton of media attention as one of “Larry Page’s secret flying car projects”.
+Kitty Hawk (Damon Vander Lind ’08 and others): Kitty Hawk works on personal aerial transport (“flying cars”) and has recently received a ton of media attention as one of “Larry Page’s secret flying car projects”.
 Some really good engineering happens there, and they are always looking for talent!

 Adafruit (Limor Fried ’03): Yes, Adafruit is a “MITERS company”, or at least in the sense that Limor frequented MITERS back when she was a student.